BlueBrain/projectionizer/doc/source/config.rst

   ====================== ========= ====================== =======================================
   Parameter              Mandatory Default                Description
   ====================== ========= ====================== =======================================
-  target_population      No        All                    The name of the target node population mtype                  No        projections            The mtype of the nodes, also used as the target name in the user.target file node_population        No        projections            The name of the created node population edge_population        No        projections            The name of the created edge population
+  mtype                  No        projections            The mtype of the nodes, also used as the target name in the user.target file node_population        No        projections            The name of the created node population edge_population        No        projections            The name of the created edge population